stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

   From this terrific vision I was abruptly awaked by the motions of Nigger-Man, who had been sleeping as usual across my feet.
-This time I did not have to question the source of his snarls and hisses, and of the fear which made him sink his claws into my ankle, unconscious of their effect; for on every side of the chamber the walls were alive with nauseous sound&mdash;the verminous slithering of ravenous, gigantic rats.
-There was now no aurora to shew the state of the arras&mdash;the fallen section of which had been replaced&mdash;but I was not too frightened to switch on the light.
+This time I did not have to question the source of his snarls and hisses, and of the fear which made him sink his claws into my ankle, unconscious of their effect; for on every side of the chamber the walls were alive with nauseous sound--the verminous slithering of ravenous, gigantic rats.
+There was now no aurora to shew the state of the arras--the fallen section of which had been replaced--but I was not too frightened to switch on the light.

   As the bulbs leapt into radiance I saw a hideous shaking all over the tapestry,